State Activity Tracker

 Wisconsin

 Fourteen Republicans and two Democrats introduced a proposal to provide a tax credit to small businesses in the state that advertised in local news.
 The approach, based on the federal Local Journalism Sustainability Act, drew support not only from journalism groups but also associations representing restaurants, bars, and banks.
-The bill had a hearing in 2021, but didn’t pass.
-The leaders of the effort, the Wisconsin Press Association, will (with the help of the Rebuild Local News Coalition) push this in the upcoming session.
+The bill had a hearing in 2022, but didn’t pass.
+The bill was once again pursued during the 2023 legislative session, but did not become law.
 Learn more.